7 things we need to talk about after Saturday night's X Factor

 - The X Factor Week 3 – See all the performances from George Michael Week

 It looks like The X Factor, it sounds like the X Factor but do the judges actually know that this show IS The X Factor?
-After making several gaffes last week, Simon Cowell slipped up once again, claiming to have forgotten what the running order for the show was before introducing his own act, Jack and Joel.
+After making a big gaffe last week, Simon Cowell slipped up once again, claiming to have forgotten what the running order for the show was before introducing his own act, Jack and Joel.

 He later went on to tell Irish brothers Sean and Conor Price that they reminded him of his dogs, Squiddly and Diddly.
 Y’know, just because.